Roster: Company B, 47th Pennsylvania Volunteers

 Alternate Spelling of Surname: Braden

-Term of Service: 9 February 1864 – 9 July 1864 (died at Union hospital in New Orleans, Louisiana from typhoid)
+Term of Service: 9 February 1864 – 9 July 1864 (died from typhoid fever at the University General Hospital in New Orleans, Louisiana)

 Rank: Private